catalyst-cloud/catalystcloud-docs/source/compute/anti-affinity-groups-ha.rst

     .. tab:: Ansible

-      The example below illustrates how the ``scheduler_hints`` parameter can be passed in an Ansible playbook using the os_server module.
+      The example below illustrates how the ``scheduler_hints`` and ``metadata`` parameters can be passed in an Ansible playbook using the ``openstack.cloud.server`` module.
 This means when the playbook creates a compute instance, it also puts the instance into the desired server group:

       .. code-block:: yaml

-        - name: Create a compute instance on Catalyst Cloud
+        - name: Create a compute instance on Catalyst Cloud openstack.cloud.server:
-          os_server:
             state: present
             name: "{{ instance_name }}"
             image: "{{ image }}"